-Guinness Global and Developed Markets strategies include Guinness Global Equity Income, Guinness Global Innovators, Guinness European Equity Income, and Guinness Sustainable Global Equity.
+Guinness Global and Developed Markets strategies include Guinness Global Equity Income, Guinness Global Innovators, Guinness European Equity Income, and Guinness Global Quality Mid Cap.
 The strategies utilise a bottom-up ESG framework, developed in-house, to assess quantitatively the sustainability risk associated with current and potential underlying investments.
 Using the SASB materiality framework, the strategies employ an internal scorecard that is used to evaluate a company based on various industry-specific ESG criteria.
 'Materiality' and 'transparency' are two key components of the scorecard: the materiality component ensures the key risk factors to a company's operations are assessed, and the transparency component informs the team of the drivers of ESG scores at a granular level.

 The strategies supplement this with a rigorous qualitative review, which features assessments of material risks and opportunities, good governance, executive remuneration, carbon transition, and exposure to negative externalities.
 This is complemented by strategy-level climate-related risk scorecards which are discussed in more detail in Section 4.
 Metrics and Targets.
-The Sustainable Global Equity strategy is one of Guinness's two dedicated sustainable strategies and is discussed in more detail below.